 Lukkes et al (2012) Post-weaning social isolation of female rats, anxiety-related behavior, and serotonergic systems.
 Brain Res 1443 1 PMID: 22297173

 Do you know of a great paper that uses FG 7142 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area